Shalean1/shalean-system/SUPABASE_INTEGRATION_SUMMARY.md

 # ✅ Supabase Integration Complete!

-Your Shalean Cleaning Services app is now ready to connect to Supabase!
+Your Bokkie Cleaning Services app is now ready to connect to Supabase!
 Here's what has been set up:

 ## 📦 What Was Installed